-transferred to The Basin Progress Association.
+In 2003, ownership of the Hall land was transferred to The Basin Progress Association.
 Previously, ownership was held in the names of 5 trustees who held the title in trust for the Association.
-When the hall was first built, it was impossible to hold a title in the name of an Association.
+When the hall was first built it was not possible to hold a title in the name of an Association.

 For the ownership to change, the original trust deed had to be located as well as the 5 trustees.
 After a long search, the trust deed was located at a solicitor's office in Boronia but only one of the 5 trustees was still alive.
-However, once proof of deaths and a signature from the surviving trustee was obtained, this enabled the change of ownership to proceed.
+However, once proof of deaths and a signature from the surviving trustee was obtained, this was enough to enable the change of ownership to proceed

-In the few years leading up to 2002, income Basin Progress Hall from The dropped dramatically and major capital works were required to maintain the standard of the Hall.
+In the few years leading up to 2002, income from use of The Basin Progress Hall dropped dramatically and major capital works were required to maintain the standard of the Hall.
 The Basin Progress Association was having difficulty managing the hall.
 As an experiment, The Basin Community House managed the hall for about a year with some council support.
 They improved many facets of the hall and increased its usage.
 However, they were unable to raise enough funds for the required capital works.